brandur/sorg/content/drafts/mongodb.md

 ## Problems (#problems)

 Let's talk about why MongoDB is actually a poor choice for your new production system.
-The reasons are almost entirely due to the basic guarantees that you'd want to have in any database system, but which it fails to give you.
-These guarantees even have a memorable acronym that was coined all the way back in the early 80s (which gives you an idea how long they've been considered a good idea), and which you've probably heard before: **ACID** (atomicity, consistency, isolation, and durability).
+It's almost entirely to do with a set of basic guarantees that have a memorable acronym coined back in the early 80s, and which you'd probably heard
+before: **ACID** (atomicity, consistency, isolation, and durability).

-MongoDB used to miss every letter in ACID.
-As of version 3, it only misses three out of four.
+MongoDB historially failed to comply to every letter in ACID, but as of version 3, now only misses three out of four.
 Here I'll explain why the one they finally have (durability) is good progress, but nowhere near enough.

 ### No Atomicity (A) (#no-atomicity)